Sinnefa/K-Means-without-any-import/README.md

 In my opinion everyone should see what's under the bonnet of your car, at least one in a lifetime.
 You should be curious to know how things work.
 Explore TVs, video games consoles, mobile phones, mould, yeast, eggs!
 I did all these and I suggest you doing it too...
 I never opened up a human being, yet... don't worry.

 One of the most beautiful things I know is the so called logical thinking, or algorithmic thinking, if you want to make it sound cooler.
 I see algorithms as a synonym of logic.
-Unlike other sciences, in mathematics et similia, you don't really need to memorise things by heart, even if you don't remember something, you can derive it.
+Unlike other sciences, in mathematics et similia, you don't really need to memorise things by heart, even if you don't remember anything, you can derive it.

 In machine learning one of the easiest and yet most powerful algorithms for unsupervised learning is K-Means, which essentially groups things that are closer for one reason, call it similar shape, colour, geometrical distance.
 K-Means also has the great advantage of being very easy to implement.